Stocks point cautiously higher to end the week

 As anticipated, China's central bank reduced its 1-year loan prime rate to 4.2% from 4.25%, slightly easing monetary conditions.

-In Asian markets on Friday, Japan's Nikkei gained 0.4 percent and the Shanghai Composite index rose 0.2 percent, while Hong Kong's Hang Seng lost less than 0.1 Percent.
+In Asian markets on Friday, Japan's Nikkei finished the day gaining 0.2 percent.
+Nikkei shares rose 0.4 percent for the week.
+The Shanghai Composite index rose 0.2 percent on the day, but lost 0.8 percent for the week.
+Hong Kong's Hang Seng closed down 0.1 percent and ended the week down 3.4 percent..

+In Europe, London's FTSE slipped 0.2 percent, Germany's DAX was off 0.1 percent and France's CAC was lower by less than 0.1 percent.

 On Wednesday, the Fed reduced its benchmark interest rate for the second time this year, seeking to prevent the economy from stalling in the face of slowing economic growth overseas and uncertainty over the U.S.-China trade war.